 According to Bhagvad Gita, donations are of three types: sattvic, rajasic, and tamasic.
 Donation given to a right person without expecting anything in return, at the proper time and in the proper place, is a ‘sattvic donation’ (Bhagvad Gita 17.20).

 There is a saying in Hindu culture “when we donate something with our right hand, the left hand should not know about it”.
-Clearly, sattvic donation is the best one and such donation helps a person towards ‘liberation’.
-Sattvic donation frees up our mind and gives immediate peace.
-Rajasic donation, which is given in expectation of something in return, also makes us ‘feel good’, and probably helps to reach the heavenly abodes.
-However, rajasic donation is not recommended because the purpose of life is to be free not to reach the heavenly abodes.
-Unfortunately, these days, most of the donations happening around the world are of rajasic quality.
+Sattvic donation helps a person towards liberation or ‘mukti’.
+Sattvic donation frees up our mind and gives us immediate peace.
+Rajasic donation, which is given in expectation of something in return, also makes us ‘feel good’.
+However, rajasic donation is not recommended because the purpose of life is to be free.
+Unfortunately, these days, most of the donations are of rajasic quality.
 People want to be recognized for their donations — this is not helpful in the spiritual path.

 When you make a sattvic donation, you donate and forget about it right after.
 You should not tell other people or share about it in social media after you make the donation.